zkotti/fun-in-lockdown/guide.md

 * a footstool (recommended for classical guitar)
 * and of course the guitar

 You can either teach yourself with a huge collection of online tutorials and tabs or find a teacher and have online lessons.
 You can check out [Kurt Berg's](https://www.youtube.com/channel/UCOSmaT73sJrjOmf6PHjxVAQ) YouTube channel for easy beginner tutorials.
+[Sky Guitar](https://www.youtube.com/channel/UCDlfXUX_wYgyfiXbfQh96Eg) also has a good deal of classical guitar tutorials for different levels.

 There are 3 major guitar types: